Yelodress/LukeRossCleaner/README.md

 `\Star Wars Outlaws`

 ### ⚠️ This script is still under development.
-It's not my priority, so if you need a specific game, let me know and I'll update it as soon as possible :)
+It's not my priority, so if you need a specific game, let me know by creating an [issue](https://github.com/Yelodress/LukeRossCleaner/issues) and I'll update it as soon as possible :)